 We will provide a test driver to test your project, and tests for the basic functionality.
-Students must provide the python tests for the advanced functionality to receive credit.
-These tests will be checked that they sufficiently prove the functionality in question.
-Please follow the form of the basic tests, which can be viewed at
+You must provide additional tests for the advanced functionality to receive credit for implementing it.
+These tests will be checked to verify that they sufficiently test the functionality in question.
+Please follow the form of the basic tests when implementing the advanced tests, which can be viewed at

-~cs3214/public\html/fall2010/projects/eshtests/basic/
+~cs3214/public_html/fall2012/projects/eshtests/basic/